ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 Your services technical writer must complete the following steps to document the Activity Tracker events that your service generates:

 1. Create a topic that list all the Activity Tracker events.
 2. Add the topic to the Reference section of your service documentation.
-For example: [AT events](/docs/services/cloud-activity-tracker/reference/events.html#events)
 3. Update the Activity Tracker documentation to include your service information.

-For more information, see the section [Onboarding in Activity Tracker (AT)](https://console.test.cloud.ibm.com/docs/developing/index.html)

 For any documentation queries, contact Marisa (lopezdsr@uk.ibm.com) in slack.